Ma and Pa Kettle: Kettle farm set

-The Kettle Farm (also known as Gausman Ranch) was a movie ranch in Universal Studios, where most of the Ma and Pa Kettle features were filmed.
+The Kettle Farm (also known as Gausman Ranch, playfully named for set decorator Russell A. Gausman) was a movie ranch in Universal Studios, where most of the Ma and Pa Kettle features were filmed.
 The set was redressed several times to resemble a cluttered farmhouse with dilapidating farm buildings.
 The Kettles' farmhouse did not appear in Ma and Pa Kettle on Vacation and Ma and Pa Kettle at Waikiki.
 The farm buildings were restored and painted for Ma and Pa Kettle at Home.
 The entire farm set was modified for The Kettles in the Ozarks, where it was reused as Uncle Sedge's farm in Arkansas.
 The remodeled farmhouse was also used for The Kettles on Old MacDonald's Farm.
 Prior to the Kettle Farm area being demolished in 1969 to begin construction on the Gibson Amphitheatre, it was significantly altered for the filming of Spartacus.
 Today, this site is The Wizarding World of Harry Potter.

 The movie ranch appeared in other films and television series, including: